Apply for council housing, pay your rent, request a repair or report a problem

 We’re carrying out a stock condition survey of our housing to help us plan for future repair and improvement work to your homes.

 Find out which type of tenancy you can get if you apply for council housing in Brighton & Hove

 You can ask to keep a pet in your council home if you can look after it and make sure it won't be a nuisance to other tenants

-Find out how to get insurance for furniture, decorations and other belongings you keep in your council home
+How to insure furniture, carpets, clothes, jewellery and other belongings in your council home

 Find out how we make our blocks of flats resistant to fire, and what to do if there's a fire in your building

-We publish a newsletter 4 times a year called Homing In, with all the latest news and developments for our council tenants and leaseholders.
+We publish a newsletter four times a year called Homing In, with all the latest news and developments for our council tenants and leaseholders.

 Our annual reports to all council tenants and leaseholders on our performance as your landlord.

 Pay for laundry tokens, concessionary TV Licence fee and guest room charges in seniors housing and Hampshire Court car park fob or pedestrian key.